sonots/dummer/README.md

     Generate countup data.
 Default: false

+  * :value

+    You can specify a fixed integer

 * :float

   * :range

-    You can specify a range of integers, then the generator picks one in the range (uniform) randomly
+    You can specify a range of float numbers, then the generator picks one in the range (uniform) randomly

+  * :value

+    You can specify a fixed float number

 ## Relatives